ahendricks2/ahendricks2/README.md

 ### Hello!
 Welcome to my repository!

 After a 15 year career as a teacher and assistant principal, I enrolled in the data science program at the Flatiron School to take my data skills to the next level.
-I graduated this winter, and now, I am looking for a data analyst or data scientist position where I can contribute my technical skills and experience.
+I graduated this winter, and now, I am looking for a position as a data analyst or data scientist.
+I am particularly interested in using data to support schools improvement.

 ### Highlighted Projects: